 I am an Assistant Professor of Philosophy and an Assistant Professor of Medical Ethics and Health Policy at the University of Pennsylvania.
 I have a joint appointment in the School of Arts and Sciences and the Perelman School of Medicine.
 I received my PhD from the NYU Philosophy Department in 2012, and I have a JD from NYU School of Law.

-My free, online, open-to-all Coursera course, Revolutionary Ideas: An Introduction to Legal and Political Philosophy, begins in September 2014.
+My free, online, open-to-all Coursera course, Revolutionary Ideas: An Introduction to Legal and Political Philosophy, was offered in Fall 2014.
+This is the syllabus for that class.

 Here's an article in the Boston Globe about some of my work on the use of lotteries, rather than elections, to select political officials.